Keyword Research & Content Strategy: The Complete Resource Guide

 Read the Guide →#SEOBits: Updating Keyword Research for a Local Business

-How keyword research needs to change when you’re working with a roofer, plumber, or home inspector — the geographic filter problem, volume blind spots, and why competitor analysis misleads in local niches.
+How keyword research changes for roofers, plumbers, and home inspectors — the geographic filter problem, volume blind spots, and why competitor analysis misleads in local niches.

 Read the Article →#SEOBits: Human-First Keyword Research